 Starting your own business can be one of the most exciting ventures you ever take on, but it can also be quite daunting and overwhelming.
 There will undoubtedly be hiccups and pitfalls along the way, which threaten to derail the entire process.
 Wouldn’t it be great if you could anticipate these in advance with the help of advice from others?

 This article attempts to do just that.
-We have asked 14 seasoned and successful small business veterans to provide some tips for small business owners who are just starting out.
+We have asked 14 seasoned and successful small business veterans to provide some advice and tips for small business owners who are just starting out.
 After all, who better to provide advice for small businesses than those who have tackled this challenge themselves and emerged successfully?

 As you might imagine, the responses we received varied considerably in their scope; however, there were some common themes present in these business tips.
 Some of the respondents took the question quite literally and offered specific advice regarding the issues that all business owners must address when starting out.
 Others took a more Zen-like approach, providing tips for small business owners which address the traits you must possess to succeed in your new endeavor.
 A few of these small business owners focused their advice on the importance of finding a good mentor.

 We hope you find these business tips for small business owners helpful as you start out on the process of building a successful business.

 Running a business can be very complicated.
 It involves much more than just creating a quality product and finding customers who are interested in purchasing it.
 The following small business veterans attempted to shed light on many of the aspects of running a business that, while important, are often overlooked in the initial planning phase of a new venture.

 “The best advice I have to offer is to draw or map out an organizational chart for your small business.
 This sounds crazy for a new small business, but please hear me out.

 List all the possible positions in your business.
 For example: